 - look at the big picture….is your pain a reflection of something that needs to change in your life….eg your job or relationship

-- nutritional supplements when indicated and lacking in diet – this might include vitamin C, zinc and amino acids for tissue repair, essential fatty acids, vitamin D or magnesium
+- nutritional supplements when indicated and lacking in your diet – this might include vitamin C, zinc and amino acids for tissue repair, essential fatty acids, vitamin D or magnesium

 - Herbal supplements when indicated and not contra-indicated with pharmaceutical medicines can be very helpful to reduce inflammation and heal tissue